-A monthly care coordination payment (“bundled care coordination fee” that is risk adjusted and reflective of the practice’s service capability based on the NCQA PPC-PCMH recognition process) for the physician and non-physcian work that falls outside of a face-to-face visit and for the system infrastucture (e.g. heath information technologies) needed to achieve better outcomes.
+A monthly care coordination payment (“bundled care coordination fee” that is risk adjusted and reflective of the practice’s service capability based on the PCMH model) for the physician and non-physcian work that falls outside of a face-to-face visit and for the system infrastucture (e.g. heath information technologies) needed to achieve better outcomes.

 A visit-based fee-for-service component that recognizes visit-based services that are currently paid under the present fee-for-service payment system and maintains an incentive for the physician to see the patient in the office when appropriate.

 A performance-based component that recognizes achievement of quality and efficiency goals.

 A more detailed description of this payment model can be found in ACP's policy paper : A System in Need of Change: Restructuring Payment Policies to Support Patient-Centered Care.

 The cost for a practice to implement these services will vary based on several factors, such as:

 - Practice size;

 - Ramp up costs required to be a qualified PCMH;

 - Availability of low-cost or subsidized practice and patient-support

 Policy decisions concerning the PCMH must rest on sound evidence about whether this model of care improves patient outcomes and reduces cost.